arturmatlega/instalguru-blog-en/_posts/2020-12-08-planning-a-bathroom-renovation-choose-the-best-bathroom-radiator-for-your-comfort.md

 {:.list.list-positive}

 * **Water bathroom radiator** - the most popular type, typically used in bathrooms.
 It's one of the elements of central heating.
 It operates on the same principle as standard radiators.
 It has an air vent, which allows for removal of the gases in the system.
 Thermostatic valve helps to control the temperature in the room.
 It's not a flawless solution, however.
 The fact that the bathroom radiator operates only when the central heating system operates - during the heating season, is the major disadvantage.
 It means that during summer the radiator does not function.
-* **A water filled electric radiator** - it's a modified version of a water bathroom radiator.
-Those devices looks exactly the same.
+* **A water-filled electric radiator** - it's a modified version of a water bathroom radiator.
+Those devices look exactly the same.
 They can also be connected to the central heating system.
 The only difference is the fact that bathroom radiators of this type can be powered by electricity.
 This way, the heater provides warmth all year round, not just during the heating season.
 When the central heating does not operate, you can simply plug the radiator in.
-* **Electric bathroom radiator** - sometimes it is refered to as a dryer.
+* **Electric bathroom radiator** - sometimes it is referred to as a dryer.
 Devices of this type do not need to be connected with the heating system.
 You can place them anywhere with the access to electricity.
 They are perfect for heating bathrooms, but not only.
 More advanced models have a special lock which protects them from overheating.
 It is the least popular bathroom radiator.

 Note that radiators can be classified by the material they were made of or the color.
 Steel and aluminium bathroom radiators are the most popular.